- About the Boards

 Lisa Carter-Bawa PhD, APRN, FAAN

-Dr. Lisa Carter is an Associate Attending Behavioral Scientist and Associate Research Director of the Tobacco Research, Treatment and Training Lab in the Department of Psychiatry & Behavioral Sciences at Memorial Sloan Kettering Cancer Center in New York.
-Dr. Carter has a parallel appointment as an Associate Professor in the Department of Health Policy and Research at Weill Cornell Medical College, and she is an Affiliate Investigator at Kaiser Permanente Washington Health Research Institute in Seattle.
+Dr. Lisa Carter-Bawa is an Associate Attending Behavioral Scientist and Associate Research Director of the Tobacco Research, Treatment and Training Lab in the Department of Psychiatry & Behavioral Sciences at Memorial Sloan Kettering Cancer Center in New York.
+Dr. Carter-Bawa has a parallel appointment as an Associate Professor in the Department of Health Policy and Research at Weill Cornell Medical College, and she is an Affiliate Investigator at Kaiser Permanente Washington Health Research Institute in Seattle.

-Dr. Carter completed her PhD at the University of Louisville and her postdoctoral fellowship in behavioral oncology at Indiana University.
+Dr. Carter-Bawa completed her PhD at the University of Louisville and her postdoctoral fellowship in behavioral oncology at Indiana University.
 She also has over a decade of experience as a board-certified practicing Adult Nurse Practitioner, and she is dedicated to improving patient-provider communication in complex cancer screening decisions, promoting smoking cessation, decreasing stigma, and decreasing health disparities among cancer patients and individuals at risk for tobacco-related cancers.